Lucille McVey: Personal career

 Lucille McVey kept making films from her own New-York studio.
 Merely a year after Sidney Drew's death, Pathé Exchange sold a series of six to eight two-reel comedies made by McVey-Drew based on the After Thirty stories penned by Julian Stuart.
 It is still unclear whether or not McVey made more than the first two films, The Charming Mrs. Chase (1920) and The Stimulating Mrs. Barton (1920).

 In 1921, she began to write, direct and produce series of short domestic comedies for the Vitagraph Studios.
 Cousin Kate (1921), a five-reel feature based on the play from Hubert Henry Davies, starred Vitagraph biggest star Alice Joyce and was acclaimed by critics and audience.
 She was one of the four women to direct at Vitagraph Studios after 1916 with Marguerite Bertsch, Lillian Josephine Chester and Paula Blackton.

-She died of extended illness in 1925 at the age of thirty-five.
+She died following an extended illness in 1925 at the age of thirty-five.

 Artistic collaboration

 According to contemporary sources, Lucille Mcvey was the central creator of the Mr. and Mrs. Sidney Drew comedies.
 Despite her relative inexperience at her debut, she produced and directed more often than her husband and her input had an important impact on duo's creation.

 She selected the ideas and developed them.
-She would look through incoming manuscript as they were send to the couple and reconstruct the script to give it its final shape.
+She would look through incoming manuscripts as they were sent to the couple and reconstruct the script to give it its final shape.
 After two years of producing, only six comedies were made from a single author, the others from different writers all across America.
 The Drews bought scenarios only for the idea, believing that no author could "fit [their] particular methods."

 For McVey, the essential of their ideas needed to be clear and thoughtful, inspired and based on real people and event.
 "Story must be real", she declared at the Photoplay in 1917.
 They based their stories mostly on married life, which offered a multiplicity of themes while being a "great part of the human".
 Subsequently, they mostly played husband and wife characters.

 Lucille McVey bared the importance of the intimate in characters.
 The Mr. and Mrs. Sidney Drew comedies were mostly based on the use of subtitles.
 She believed they were "direct and human", helping to "get the story started and put continuity over quickly and speedily".

 The Drew style was defined by the use of everyday situations of the bourgeois class turned into comical short comedies which was greatly acclaimed by the audience at their time.